The graph of implicit edge dependencies for indecomposability and beyond: Introduction

+We use the graph of edge dependencies to define and study \defn{edge decomposable} frameworks, an important structural property that implies unique decomposability.
+For example, we show that all polytopes that have only triangle and parallelogram $2$-faces have this property in \Cref{cor:triangleparallelogram}.
+The deformation cone of a product is the product of the deformation cones of the factors, see \Cref{thm:products}, and in \Cref{ssec:parallelogramicMinkowskisums} we show that this property extends to certain Minkowski sums that are ``generic enough'', which we call \defn{parallelogramic} (\eg parallelogramic zonotopes).
+Parallelogramic Minkowski sums of indecomposable polytopes provide a large family of edge decomposable polytopes.

-Finally, in \Cref{sec:Application}, we extend our results and provide further applications.
-First, in \Cref{ssec:DeepTruncationsOfParallelogramicZonotopes}, we generalize our construction of truncated graphical zonotopes to other zonotopes whose 2-faces are parallelograms.
-In \Cref{ssec:PolytopalConnectedComponent}, we describe how to efficiently construct certain rays of the deformation cone of a framework or a polytope and study the simpliciality of the deformation cone.
-Then, in \Cref{ssec:parallelogramicMinkowskisums}, we show that our results on Cartesian products extend to certain Minkowski sums that are ``generic enough'', which we call \defn{parallelogramic} (\eg parallelogramic zonotopes).
-We study how the dimension of the deformation cone changes when stacking on certain facets of a parallelogramic Minkowski sum, in \Cref{ssec:StackingOnParallelogramicZonotopes}.
+Finally, in \Cref{sec:constructions}, we extend our previous results to provide further constructions of indecomposable and uniquely decomposable polytopes.
+First, in \Cref{ssec:DeepTruncationsOfParallelogramicZonotopes}, we generalize our construction of truncated graphical zonotopes to other parallelogramic zonotopes; and in \Cref{ssec:StackingOnParallelogramicZonotopes}, we study how the dimension of the deformation cone changes when stacking on certain facets of a parallelogramic Minkowski sum.

-During the final stages of the writing of this manuscript, we have learned that Spencer Backman and Federico Castillo have independently proven that certain truncated zonotopes are indecomposable, also exploiting their parallelogram faces \cite{BackmanCastillo}.
+While finalizing this manuscript, we learned that Spencer Backman and Federico Castillo independently proved that certain truncated zonotopes are indecomposable, also exploiting their parallelogram faces \cite{BackmanCastillo}.